-As stated in section 1, smoking in pregnancy can cause increased risk of miscarriage, stillbirth, preterm birth and low birth weight.36 It has been found to increase infant mortality by about 40% and is 1.5 times higher in women in the manual workers group than the population as a whole.
-37 It is nearly three times higher among mothers aged under 20 compared with rates for all pregnant women.38
+As stated in section 1, smoking in pregnancy can cause increased risk of miscarriage, stillbirth, preterm birth and low birth weight.
+It has been found to increase infant mortality by about 40%.
+Pregnant women from unskilled occupation groups are five times more likely to smoke than professionals and teenagers in England are six times more likely to smoke than older mothers $^{40}$ .